timeglass/glass/README.md

   # the timer keeps running while there is file activity
   echo "pretending to work..." > ./my_file.go

-  # or branches are checked out
-  git checkout -b "testing_timeglass"
   ```

 4. Edit some files, get a coffee, and commit in order to register the time you spent: